 - Polyester – One polyester fleece jacket sheds almost a million fibres per wash.

-Linen is made from flax // Is one of the best fabrics available, It is strong, breezy, anti-bacterial, and gentle to your skin and the planet.
-Linen uses basically no water, and emits ¼ of the carbon as cotton per pound of fiber.
+Linen is made from flax – Is one of the best fabrics available, It is strong, breezy, anti-bacterial, and gentle to your skin and the planet.
+Linen uses basically no water and emits ¼ of the carbon as cotton per pound of fibre.

-Cotton - go organic // Conventional cotton crops are the dirtiest crops in the world: they use 11% of the world’s pesticides, 24% of the world's insecticides, but only use 2.4% of the world's land.
+Cotton – go organic – Conventional cotton crops are the dirtiest crops in the world: they use 11% of the world’s pesticides, and 24% of the world’s insecticides, but only use 2.4% of the world’s land.
 Organic cotton doesn’t allow the use of genetically modified seeds and restricts the use of many chemicals— making it safe for the environment, the farmers and you!
-It still uses water and land but it helps sustain the land it is grown on through crop rotations, natural ways of controlling pesticides.
+It still uses water and land but it helps sustain the land it is grown on through crop rotations and natural ways of controlling pesticides.

-Recycled Polyester // PET used to make plastic bottles is the same material as polyester, PET bottles can be processed by which plastic bottle are made into flakes and workable fibres for clothing.
+Recycled Polyester – PET used to make plastic bottles is the same material as polyester, PET bottles can be processed by which plastic bottles are made into flakes and workable fibres for clothing.

-Recycled Cotton and viscose // Re:newcell is a Sweedish Company which opened it's first plant in 2017 incorporating recycling technology which dissolves used cotton and other natural fibers into a new, biodegradable raw material known as re:newcell pulp.
-This pulp can be turned into textile fiber.
+Recycled Cotton and viscose – Re:newcell is a Swedish Company that opened its first plant in 2017 incorporating recycling technology that dissolves used cotton and other natural fibres into a new, biodegradable raw material known as re:newcell pulp.
+This pulp can be turned into textile fibre.

-- Fill up your washing machine to the max: washing a full load results in less friction between the clothes and, therefore, less fibres are released.
+- Fill up your washing machine to the max: washing full load results in less friction between the clothes and, therefore, fewer fibres are released.

-- Use washing liquid instead of powder: the ‘scrub’ function of the grains of the powder result in loosening the fibres of clothes more than with liquid.
+- Use washing liquid instead of powder: the ‘scrub’ function of the grains of the powder results in loosening the fibres of clothes more than with liquid.